HardisonCo/.github/international/iraq/iq-health/hms-ehr/index.md

 ## Integration Points

-This document outlines how HMS-EHR is integrated with iq_Health systems in Iraq.
+This document outlines how HMS-EHR is integrated with iq-health systems in Iraq.